Direct Access: The Truth About Seeing a PT First

-Maybe you’ve tweaked your back while out in the yard, trying to do too much too quickly so you could catch the end of the Masters.
-Maybe you’ve pushed yourself a little too hard preparing for your next race and that ache in your knee won’t go away, even after a couple days off.
-Maybe you simply took a funny step off the curb and are feeling a little twinge in your ankle.
+Maybe you’ve tweaked your back from a make-shift workspace, thinking this set-up will only be temporary – but it has been weeks.
+Maybe you’ve pushed yourself a little too hard preparing for what was supposed to be your first half-marathon and that ache in your knee won’t go away, even after a couple days off.
+Maybe you simply took a funny step off the curb on your nightly walk and are feeling a little twinge in your ankle.

-Sometimes when you’re suffering from an ache, pain, or injury, you have a pretty good idea what you’re dealing with and you’re able to pinpoint the cause of it.
+Sometimes, when you’re suffering from an ache, pain, or injury, you have a pretty good idea what you’re dealing with and might be able to pinpoint the cause of it.
 That’s not always the case, but when it is, wouldn’t you rather get right to your physical therapist to begin treatment?

 No smoke and mirrors here – it’s just what it sounds like!
 Direct access is the ability to directly access your physical therapist without a physician referral or prescription.

-Our goal is to ensure that each of our patients receive the highest quality of care available, that they’re able to access that care quickly, and that it’s the care that’s right for them.
-Our patients are seen within two to three days of calling or filling out our schedule an appointment form, an upgrade from the average 24 days to see your primary care physician or orthopaedic surgeon.
+Your physical therapist’s goal is to ensure that each patient receives the highest quality of care available, that they’re able to access that care quickly, and that it’s the right care for them.
+Our patients are seen within one to two days of calling or requesting an appointment online, an upgrade from the average 24 days to see your primary care physician or orthopedic surgeon.
 And of course, if your condition is beyond what we can treat, we’ll immediately refer you to the appropriate physician or specialist.

 1. Early access saves money!
 Over 50% in back pain costs alone.
 It also often prevents the need for further healthcare.
 Over 13 million Americans see their doctor each year for relief from chronic low back pain.
 The right physical therapy within 14 days of the onset of pain minimizes the average total cost of care by 50%.
 That’s a lot of money each year!

-Turn on the news and it’s likely you’ll see a story about a death that can be attributed to opioids or heroin.
-Opioid prescriptions for pain management have quadrupled since 1999, causing a national health crisis.
-In response, the Centers for Disease Control and Prevention (CDC) released guidelines in March 2016 urging prescribers to reduce the use of opioids in favor of safer alternatives in the treatment of chronic pain.
-Physical therapy is one of the recommended nonopioid alternatives.
-Here’s why:
+During COVID-19, most chronic pain interventions fall under the elective category, meaning that some patients have had to postpone treatment.
+The Centers for Disease Control and Prevention (CDC) released guidelines in March 2016 urging prescribers to reduce the use of opioids in favor of safer alternatives in the treatment of chronic pain.
+Physical therapy is one of the recommended nonopioid alternatives and here’s why:

 - Physical therapists treat pain.
 Opioids mask it.

 - “Side effects” of physical therapy include improved mobility, increased independence, decreased pain, and prevention of other health problems through movement and exercise.
-Opioid’s side effects include depression, overdose, addiction, and withdrawal symptoms.
+Opioid side effects include depression, overdose, addiction, and withdrawal symptoms.

 Lastly, a 2015 Health Services Research study found that the average cost of care was shown to be $4,793 more if a patient had an MRI first vs. seeing a physical therapist first.
 The study also shows the increased use of other services like additional diagnostic imaging and medication when the MRI is done prior to physical therapy.

-3. Your physical therapist and your orthopaedic surgeon are equal when it comes to diagnostic accuracy.
+3. Your physical therapist and your orthopaedic surgeon have equivalent diagnostic accuracy.

-Clinical diagnostic accuracy by physical therapists and orthopaedic surgeons on patients with musculoskeletal injuries is not statistically different.
-Both providers had significantly greater accuracy than that of nonorthopaedic providers.
+Clinical diagnostic accuracy by physical therapists and orthopaedic surgeons on patients with musculoskeletal injuries are statistically the same.
+Both provider types had significantly greater accuracy than that of non–orthopaedic providers.
 (As in, double the accuracy!)

-4. Direct access can lead to higher satisfaction and better outcomes for patients.
+4. Seeing your PT first/Direct access can lead to higher satisfaction and better outcomes for patients.

-It’s typically thought that patients are more likely to stick with a plan when it’s physician recommended, because they trust their doctor’s expertise.
+It’s typically thought that patients are more likely to stick with a plan when it’s physician recommended because they trust their doctor’s expertise.
 However, research shows that’s not the case.
-A 2014 study suggests that patients who received physical therapy through direct access (vs. physician referral) had a higher level of satisfaction and better outcomes at discharge.
+A 2014 study suggests that patients who received physical therapy through direct access, i.e. directly from their PT (vs. physician referral) had a higher level of satisfaction and better outcomes at discharge.
 This study also highlighted decreased costs in the direct access group vs. the referral group, which can likely be attributed to decreased imaging, fewer visits, and less prescription medication.
 Sensing a theme yet?

 Whew.
 Am I right?!
 Let’s wrap it up with a little recap of the biggest benefits of direct access, or your right to directly access physical therapy services without a physician referral or prescription.